Privies, Privacy and Power

 France was divided in the late 16th century.
 Much of it was ruled by the almost universally disliked King Henri III.
 Henri of Navarre, a kingdom in southwestern France, had converted to Protestantism.
 He was the closest natural heir to Henri III.
 Henri III had said that he would recognize Henri of Navarre, but only if he would reconvert back to Roman Catholicism.
 A right-wing and extremely anti-Navarre group known as the Catholic League opposed any such recognition.

-A fanatical Catholic Leaguist, the Dominican Friar Jacques Clément, had obviously read his Old Testament.
+A fanatical Catholic Leaguist, the Dominican Friar Jacques Clément, had obviously read his Bible.
 He managed to arrange an audience with King Henri III when he was camped with his army at Saint-Cloud, Hauts-de-Seine.
 The king received him on August 1, 1589, while he was sitting on his toilet.
 Clément handed King Henri a bundle of papers and said that he had a secret message to deliver.
 The King signaled for his attendants to step back to provide some privacy.
 Clément stepped forward to whisper in Henri's ear and stabbed him in the abdomen (it isn't recorded whether he did so left-handed for historical accuracy).

 Unlike Ehud, Clement was immediately killed by the royal guards.